Will Getting Braces Change What I Eat?

 10 Essential Tips for Eating with Braces

-Embarking on your orthodontic journey can be exciting.
+Embarking on your orthodontic journey can be an exciting experience.
 Yet, it brings along a set of nuances, especially regarding your diet.
 Adjusting to eating with braces doesn’t have to be daunting.
 Here are some expert-approved tips to make the process smoother and more comfortable:

 - Start Small: Initially, cut your food into small pieces.
 This minimizes the need to bite directly with your front teeth, which can be sensitive or risky with new braces.